 They also sell kits including a 55-gallon water storage barrel with a pump system, which is a handy addition to help manage water needs.

 The downside?
-Their basic on year kit on year contains 1,200 calories per day per person.
+Their basic one year kit on year contains 1,200 calories per day per person.
 That’s enough to keep you alive, but you’ll need to supplement it this kit with foraging, gardening or hunting to make it realistic.
 If you want more substantial amounts of food, you have to upgrade to their premium kit which includes a lot more variety and over 1,900 calories per person per day for only about 20% more money.
 Well worth it in my opinion, if you’re just looking for an easy solution you don’t have to pack yourself.

 Wise Food Storage